Nancy Pelosi Says Donald Trump Is ‘Not Worth’ Impeaching

 — ABC News (@ABC) March 11, 2019

-Pelosi also discussed the ideologically disperate Democratic Party, her Catholic faith and how it informs her politics, the inside machinations of the government shutdown negotiations, and whether Trump is fit to be president.
+Pelosi also discussed the ideologically disparate Democratic Party, her Catholic faith and how it informs her politics, the inside machinations of the government shutdown negotiations, and whether Trump is fit to be president.
 Her answer?

 “Are we talking ethically?
 Intellectually?
 Politically?
 What are we talking here?… All of the above.
 No. No. I don’t think he is.”